Skip to main content

 Yes.
 Separate email addresses with a semicolon — for example, jane@example.com;john@example.com.
 Both addresses will receive order confirmations, invoices, and any other customer emails.

 Yes.
 Add a + tag after the name part of the email to create a unique variation.
-For example, lewis+hotel@digitalflorists.com and lewis+office@digitalflorists.com both deliver to the same inbox but are treated as separate customers in the system.
-This bypasses duplicate checks and is useful for corporate customers who use tags for internal tracking.
+For example, jane+hotel@example.com and jane+office@example.com both deliver to the same inbox but are treated as separate customers in Digital Florists.
+This is useful for corporate customers who use tags for internal tracking.
 The format is name+tag@domain.com.

 Yes.
 See Exports for how to download your customer data as a CSV.